MHP Research Summit 2026

 Submissions from those based in universities, NHS trusts, research institutes, or voluntary sector organisations are welcome.
 Co-authored submissions with people with lived experience of SMI are encouraged.

-Presenters must be able to attend the event in person on 10th October 2025.
+Presenters must be able to attend the event in person.

-To submit an abstract, please complete the conference registration form on the event page.
+To submit an abstract, please complete the abstract submission form.
 As part of the form, you’ll be asked to:

 - Indicate whether you would like to be considered for an ECR lightning talk or prefer to present a poster only